 Mission Statement

-against the cold winds of winter and the heat of the summer sun.
+Planting and maintaining trees along our streets and commons will create beautiful, shady surroundings for the community and visitors.
+Trees contribute to a more healthy environment; they help to clean the air and water, and provide protection against the cold winds of winter and the heat of the summer sun.
 The goal of the Sheffield Tree Project is to bring together all members of our community and build on our civic pride by restoring our trees.

-The Sheffield Tree Project's outreach to the community is geared toward raising people's awareness of existing trees to encourage a more active interest in caring for them.
-Our aim is to improve the quality of the environment and the
+The Sheffield Tree Project’s outreach to the community is geared toward raising people’s awareness of existing trees to encourage a more active interest in caring for them.
+Our aim is to improve the quality of the environment and the quality of life for our whole community.

-To date we have planted over 100 trees on private and public lands along the streets of Sheffield, in the Town Park, on The Green, at the Bushnell-Sage Library, and on the campuses of Undermountain and Mount Everett Schools.
+To date we have planted over 150 trees on private and public lands along the streets of Sheffield, in the Town Park, on The Green, at the Bushnell-Sage Library, and on the campuses of Undermountain and Mount Everett Schools.

 A core group of tireless and dedicated volunteer board members have anchored the efforts, while dozens more have come to join us on Planting Day.
-We have planted Sugar Maples, Red Maples, Red Oaks, White Oaks, Chincapin Oaks, American
+We have planted Sugar Maples, Red Maples, Red Oaks, White Oaks, Chincapin Oaks, American Sycamores, Crabapples, and many disease-resistant American elms.

 We have planted trees with the help of contractors, homeowners, high school and grade school students, toddlers, and passers-by.